Open Government Guide

 Separately, in 2017, the Oregon Legislature passed SB 481, which creates the Chief Data Officer with the obligation to, inter alia, establish a central web portal for disclosable information using an open data standard.
 See ORS 276A.350 to 276A.374.
 The law specifically provides that it does not supersede any obligations imposed under the Public Records Law.
 ORS 276A.371.Compare

-7. How are text messages and instant messages treated?
+7. Text messages and other electronic messages

 9. Computer software